-HOW TO GROW HERBS - INDOOR AND OUTDOOR HERB GARDENSSpice up your landscape and kitchen with these herb garden ideas
+HOW TO GROW HERBS - INDOOR AND OUTDOOR HERB GARDENSSpice up your landscape and kitchen with these herb growing ideas

 Photo by: pixfix / Shutterstock.

 Herbs have been grown and used for thousands of years for their culinary and medicinal qualities.
 Their ornamental and aromatic qualities lend aesthetic beauty and fragrance to any landscape.
 Once you’ve tasted the difference between fresh and dried herbs, you’ll never go back.
 Not only are fresh herbs more nutritious and better tasting, they are less expensive to grow and harvest yourself compared to buying them at the grocery store.

 Here are some tips on how to start an herb garden and get growing your own fresh herbs at home.